 Why America’s Least-Visited States Deserve a Spot on Your Bucket List

 Even the most well-traveled American has inevitable gaps on their “where I’ve been” map.
 It's a big country out there, and clocking all 50 states is a fairly universal bucket list accomplishment.
-Still, some of the less "glamorous” states are inevitably passed over -- which is a shame.
-Now more than ever, we’re daydreaming about hitting the U.S. Interstate in search of wide open spaces, desert expanses, serene beaches, stunning mountain vistas, and near-empty trails.
+Still, some of the less "glamorous” states are inevitably passed over—which is a shame.
+Now more than ever, we’re daydreaming about hitting the interstate in search of wide-open spaces, desert expanses, serene beaches, stunning mountain vistas, and near-empty trails.

-After crunching the most recently available tourism information -- spreadsheets were involved! -- we identified the 20 least-visited states in the country, many of which were obvious, some of which were absolutely shocking.
+After crunching the most recently available tourism information from each state (spreadsheets were involved!) we identified the 20 least-visited states in the country, many of which were obvious, some of which were absolutely shocking.
 We drilled deep to find out what makes each a destination in its own right: small-town charm, surprising food, fantastic beer, and sweeping landscapes.
-If you're feeling cooped up and stir-crazy, make a plan to visit these roads less traveled.
+If you're feeling cooped up make a plan to visit these roads less traveled.

 Why you should visit: For starters, to scope out the territory, Kansas will pay you to move there.
 Relocate to one of its rural areas and the state will cover your income tax for the next five years.
-This is not a bad deal, because Kansas’ rural areas are -- and this truly does not get said enough—stunning.
+This is not a bad deal, because Kansas’ rural areas are—and this truly does not get said enough—stunning.
 And some of them are really, really weird in the best possible way.
 Case in point: Lucas, the Grassroots Art Capital of Kansas.

 Few things beat a solitary morning spent among the state’s quiet fishing lakes, or its protected marshes filled with migratory birds.
 But don’t get it into your head that the best reasons to visit (or, like, buy a home in) Kansas are only about having quiet time in nature.
 Wichita is home to celebrated breweries, art galleries, urban murals, exciting new food trucks, and botanical gardens throwing live music shows when the weather’s nice.
 Kansas is in that rare sweet spot; it’s got everything you need.

 Why you should visit: Historic Helena on the Mississippi Delta was occupied by Union soldiers and was the site of an 1863 battle; it was also a safe haven for people fleeing slavery.
 Little Rock High School was home to the first public-school integration in 1957.
 There's a lot of complex history to be had across the state, which saw a whopping 10.2% increase in visitors between 2018 and 2019.

-Why you should visit: There are plenty of good reasons to visit the Iron State besides SEC football.
-For instance, you can drink in two states at once at the Flora-Bama bar near Orange Beach.
-Or participate in its famous annual mullet toss (fish, not hair).
-If you're not into throwing fish and/or drinking on the beach, you can explore 35 miles of gorgeous coastline, most notably, Gulf Shores -- it's the prettiest place in the state and home to the annual Hangout Music Festival.
+Why you should visit: In Alabama, you can drink in two states at once at the Flora-Bama bar near Orange Beach, or participate in its famous annual mullet toss (fish, not hair).
+If you're not into throwing fish and/or drinking on the beach, you can explore 35 miles of gorgeous coastline, most notably, Gulf Shores, the prettiest place in the state and home to the annual Hangout Music Festival.
 Truly, this is a state that at once embraces its stereotypes ("roll Tide!!") and shatters them.

 Why you should visit: Get some inspiration for your plan to bring down the 1% by taking the cliff walk through Newport's historic mansions.
 During the summer you can ironically dress up like F. Scott Fitzgerald and tailgate at the weekly polo matches.
 If you want.
 Seriously.
 It's a scene.